poorvik-san/ElasticQuery/README.md

 # ElasticQuery

-A simple Spring Boot application integrated with Elasticsearch for indexing and multi-field search.
+A  Spring Boot application integrated with Elasticsearch for indexing and multi-field search.

----

-##  Project Overview

-This project demonstrates how to index data into Elasticsearch and perform multi-field full-text search using Spring Boot.

 ---

 ##  Indexing Dummy Data